cwgstreet/Cloud-Smoker-BBQ-Monitor/Docs/Project Overview - detailed.md

 ### 4.3 Multiplexer
 One issue with the ESP8266 is that it only has a single ADC pin yet my project design requires two or three analog temperature sensors as discussed in the previous section.
 At first I thought this might force me back to the Arduino solution (which has multiple analog pins) when I stumbled across multiplexing as a solution.
 Multiplexing allows me to combine multiple analog signals into a single signal.

 There are a number of multiplexer chips avaible.
-I ended up buying TI's CMOS 4066B Quad Bilateral Switch which can also be configured for mux / demux applications for up to four different analog signals [(datasheet info)] (http://www.ti.com/product/CD4066B/description).
+I ended up buying TI's CMOS 4066B Quad Bilateral Switch which can also be configured for mux / demux applications for up to four different analog signals [(datasheet info)](http://www.ti.com/product/CD4066B/description).
 The 4066B uses a digital control pin to "turn on/off" a switch across two analog input/output pins as shown in the diagram.
 In retrospect, I'm not completely sure that this chip was the best choice for multiplexing.
 On the positive side, switching between analog signals is easy by using software to instruct the ESP8266 to pull the repesctive 4066B control pin high to turn on the analog pin.
 On the negative side, the lower the voltage, the higher the pin impedance becomes.
 For my case using 3.3V, the datasheet indicates impedance could be as high as 250 ohms.
 I'll investigate whether that causes me any issues but was encouraged after seeing online reports suggesting it works at 3.3V.

 <img src="http://thumbs4.picclick.com/d/l400/pict/261829114091_/100Pcs-Cd4066-Cd4066Be-Ti-Dip-14-Cmos-Quad-Bilateral.jpg" width="250"> <img src="https://hackadaycom.files.wordpress.com/2015/06/4066_pinout.png" width="200">